mdunisch/node-imageshack/README.md

 **Upload multiple files (async.js)**

-You can also use [`async.js`](https://github.com/caolan/async) to upload multiple files defined in a array.
+You may also use [`async.js`](https://github.com/caolan/async) to upload multiple files defined in an array.

 ```javascript
 var files = [fs.createReadStream("image1.png"),fs.createReadStream("image2.png")];